Spring into Sitka!Story & photos by Barry Gibson, Senior Editor

-Your package includes round-trip airport and dock transportation, full days of fishing, lodging at Sitka Rock Waterfront Suites, breakfast in your room, lunches and snacks aboard the boat, a complimentary car for groups of four, rain gear, tackle, bait, and fish processing/packing to airline specifications.
+Your package includes round-trip airport and dock transportation, full days of fishing, Lodging in Angling Unlimited lodging, breakfast in your room, lunches and snacks aboard the boat, a complimentary car for groups of four, rain gear, tackle, bait, and fish processing/packing to airline specifications.

 Not included are airfare, evening meals, Sitka sales tax, and gratuities.

 Angling Unlimited has a great web site that’s loaded with information and photos at www.anglingunlimited.com. – Barry Gibson